UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Intel Terasic DE10-Lite

-(4.1) Learn basic digital electronics, as we currently propose at the EETAC (Digsys).
-This is the platform where to synthesise combinational circuits and sequential systems at RTL (register-transfer level) using VHDL techniques.
+Altera (Intel).
+Learn basic digital electronics, as we currently propose at the EETAC (Digsys).
+DE10-Lite is a platform where to synthesise combinational circuits and sequential systems at RTL (register-transfer level) using VHDL techniques.

 MAX10 based board